adoyle-h/lobash/README.md

 # build ./dist/lobash.bash
 ./build

-# or build Lobash to specific path
+# Or build Lobash to specific path
 ./build <target-path>

-# or build Lobash to specific path and change Lobash function prefix
+# Or build Lobash to specific path and change Lobash function prefix
 PREFIX=lobash_ ./build <target-path>
 ```

 When you use Lobash to build a library or framework, it is necessary to set `PREFIX` with unique namespace for avoiding naming collisions.
 When you build a command, `PREFIX` is unnecessary.

+The `PREFIX` only effect Lobash public functions and variables names.

 Second, load your own `lobash.bash` file in your scripts.